1. If I pay my $150 housing deposit, am I guaranteed housing for next year?

 16. Will commuter students be eligible to participate?

 Commuters entering their junior and senior year and interested in living at the University Bluffs may apply with resident students between December 14 and February 15.
 All other should pay their deposit.
 Deferred residents for the 2019-2020 academic year are considered a resident student regardless of where they currently reside.

 17. Will there be a wait list for students who do not get an assignment during the process?
 How will the list be used

 Should our demand for housing exceed our capacity (space availability), there will be a wait list for each class year.
-Housing is only guaranteed for rising sophomores, who submit their deposit by February 16, however, it is important to note we have accommodated all requests for student housing over the past 5 years.
-We completed construction on a new residence hall and expanded our University Housing at The University Bluffs.
+Housing is only guaranteed for rising sophomores, who submit their deposit by February 15, however, it is important to note we have accommodated all requests for student housing over the past 10 years.

 Residents on the wait list will be identified by their housing number and all assignments will be issued in order of their housing number.
 The Office of Residential Life reserves the right to prioritize any resident to receive a housing assignment before others on the wait list due to extenuating circumstances (i.e. students who reside the furthest from campus and international students).
 You must show up to housing selection to be placed on the housing wait list and remain eligible to keep your Merit Award as a resident student.

 If Monmouth University is not able to provide housing in any University owned or sponsored housing facility to any resident who resides on campus for the Spring 2021 semester and participates in housing selection, by June 1, the resident can move off campus and retain a “Resident” status with respect to Monmouth University Merit/Matrix awards.
 This special status arrangement only applies to continuing resident students who will return to Monmouth University for the 2021-2022 academic year.
 If a student refuses an alternate housing assignment, he/she forfeits any special status for the Merit/Matrix award.*